xrdocs/programmability/_tutorials/how-to-get-a-serial-number-netmiko-text-fsm.md

 <script src="https://gist.github.com/AntoineOrsoni/025aefa2afbeefd77d7b0a0f3ec909d1.js"></script>

-# Getting your hands dirty -- Collecting the serial number using pyATS
+# Getting your hands dirty -- Collecting the serial number using Netmiko and Text FSM

 Enough talking, let's code!

 ![keyboard cat_small2.png]({{site.baseurl}}/images/keyboard cat_small2.png){: .align-center}

-## How to enable pyATS on your IOS XR device?
+## How to enable Netmiko and Text FSM on your IOS XR device?

+>> TODO

 pyATS leverages the [Unicon](https://pypi.org/project/unicon/) library to connect to the device.
 It supports various protocols to connect to your device, such as **telnet** or **ssh**.